-Mastitis is a bacterial infection that affects new feline mothers.
-Mastitis prevents a cat from releasing her milk properly.
+Mastitis is a bacterial infection that affects new feline mothers, preventing a cat from releasing her milk properly.
 The milk will be thick and lumpy, which will lead to painful swelling in the nipple area.

 - Inability to express milk